 They say a man’s home is his castle, and in the case of these expensive houses that is certainly true!
 Discover the biggest mansion in the world and other spectacular private homes around the world in this article.

-The Biggest Mansion in the World
+What Are The Biggest Houses in the World?

 What these luxurious homes have in common are their high-end amenities and features like infinity pools and golf courses.
 Read on to discover the largest and most expensive mansions in the world.